Breaking the Fourth Wall (WandaVision): Marketing

 In early December 2020, six posters for the series were released daily, each depicting a decade from the 1950s through the 2000s.
 Charles Pulliam-Moore from io9 called this poster "fitting" to be the final one released since it resembles the modern day.
 He felt what was "especially eyebrow-raising here is the tiny bit of green light reflecting in Maximoff's eyes".
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, focused on Monica Rambeau and S.W.O.R.D., including apparel, accessories, and a Funko Pop of Rambeau.
 Additional merchandise was later announced for the "Marvel Must Haves" promotion focused on Agatha All Along, including apparel, houseware, and accessories.
 In March 2021, Marvel partnered with chef Justin Warner to release a recipe for Funnel of Love's Funnel Hexes based on the funnel cakes served in the Funnel of Love truck Lewis and Vision use to escape the circus in the episode.

 Release

 "Breaking the Fourth Wall" was released on the streaming service Disney+ on February 19, 2021.
 Upon the episode's release at midnight PST, Disney+ experienced technical difficulties in the United States, Canada, and United Kingdom for approximately 10 minutes, given the influx of viewers attempting to watch the episode right when it was released.
+The episode, along with the rest of WandaVision, was released on Ultra HD Blu-ray and Blu-ray on November 28, 2023.